godfrey-leung/airbnb/README.md

 # airbnb
-predict the 'hotness' of an airbnb property
+an exerise in predicting the 'hotness' of an airbnb property